molson504x/molson504x.github.io/_posts/2024-08-15-GitHub-Copilot-Custom-Instructions.md

 tags: [GitHub, Copilot, Custom Instructions, Coding, Development, AI]
 ---

+### UPDATES

+* As part of the August update to VSCode, the `github.copilot.chat.customUserInstructions` setting has been removed.
+This was replaced by a setting named `github.copilot.chat.experimental.codeGeneration.instructions` which takes a slightly different format, but also allows for passing in additional customizations.
+I've updated this blog post to reflect this new schema.
+For more information, see the [VSCode Changelog for the August 2024 release](https://code.visualstudio.com/updates/v1_93#_code-generation-instructions).

+---

 Earlier today, one of my colleagues ([Rob Bos](https://devopsjournal.io/)) found a new setting in the GitHub Copilot extension in Visual Studio Code that allows users to set custom instructions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IsEXdeTbi1I?si=6aSApWpJ2-YbSpIs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>